Tips for Staying on Track both Physically and Financially After a Divorce

 - Evaluate your financial advisor – During stressful market swings like we’ve recently experienced, it’s especially important that your financial advisor is communicating with you and taking advantage of every opportunity within your financial plan.
 Take time to understand your investment costs as well as your advisor’s fee schedule.
 What services are you receiving for the fees you pay?
 Is your advisor taking a holistic planning approach or solely focusing on investments?
 Does your advisor understand the unique financial challenges faced by recently divorced clients?
 Last, but certainly not least, make sure your advisor is a fiduciary, meaning that he or she is under a legal obligation to put your best interests first.

-Your Journey Financial Freedom is a specialty practice of Creative Planning.
-Each of our dedicated teams specializes in working with divorced clients and includes an attorney, CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
+At Creative Planning, each of our dedicated teams specializes in working with divorced clients and includes an attorney, CPA and a CERTIFIED FINANCIAL PLANNER™ practitioner.
 These experienced professionals will work with you to develop a personalized financial plan that takes into consideration a wide range of factors, including your settlement agreement, current financial situation, goals for the future and any challenges you may face along the way.
 If you’d like help creating a financial plan following your divorce, please schedule a call.